mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 in [Step 5](#a_ev).
 Note that the daemons must be installed on both your online and offline machines.

-To transact ETH, ETC or ERC20 tokens you’ll need the latest OpenEthereum binary build for Windows from the [OpenEthereum Github repository][og].
-OpenEthereum, unlike the other coin daemons, is installed on the online machine only.
-Copy the `openethereum.exe` and `ethkey.exe` binaries to `/usr/local/bin`.
-Please note that OpenEthereum performs very poorly under Windows due to threading limitations.
-Unless you have very fast hardware, transacting and syncing the blockchain could be painfully slow.
+To transact ETH, ETC or ERC20 tokens you’ll need the latest Geth, OpenEthereum or Parity (for Ethereum Classic) binary.
+See the [**Altcoin-and-Forkcoin-Support**][pl] page for information on downloading and launching these daemons.
+The `parity.exe`, `openethereum.exe` and `ethkey.exe` binaries should be copied to `/usr/local/bin`.
+For Geth, download and run the Windows installer and add `/c/Program Files/Geth` to the end of the `PATH` variable in your `~/.bashrc` file:

+Please note that Ethereum daemons perform rather poorly under Windows due to threading limitations.
+Unless you have very fast hardware, transacting and syncing the blockchain might be painfully slow.
-Typically you’ll wish to launch OpenEthereum as follows:

-	$ openethereum.exe --jsonrpc-apis=all

-More information on OpenEthereum’s command-line options can be found [here][pl].

 ### <a name='a_do'>12.
 You’re done!</a>